Jay-Z Talks NFL Deal, Colin Kaepernick: "I Think We've Moved Past Kneeling"

 Jay-Z has turned down invitations to perform at the Super Bowl, even rapping about it in a song.
 Rihanna has also turned down the gig.

-Jay-Z said he is not performing at the 2020 halftime show, which his company will co-produce, and said he turned down the offer in the past because he "didn't like the process."
+Jay-Z said he will not be performing in the 2020 halftime show, which his company will co-produce, and said he turned down the offer in the past because he "didn't like the process."

 "You take four artists and everyone thinks they're playing the Super Bowl, and it's almost like this interview process," he said.
 "I think the process could have been more definite."

 Goodell also answered several questions Wednesday.
-When a reporter asked a question, looking at both Goddell and Jay-Z, the rapper said: "Are you asking me?"
+When a reporter asked a question while looking at both Goddell and Jay-Z, the rapper said: "Are you asking me?"

 "I'm not the commissioner yet," Jay-Z said as the room burst into laughter.